helm/chartmuseum/README.md

 - `--basic-auth-user=<user>` - username for basic http authentication
 - `--basic-auth-pass=<pass>` - password for basic http authentication

+You may want basic auth to only be applied to operations that can change Charts, i.e. PUT, POST and DELETE.
+So to avoid basic auth on GET operations use

+- `--auth-anonymous-get=true` - allow anonymous GET operations

 #### HTTPS
 If both of the following options are provided, the server will listen and serve HTTPS:
 - `--tls-cert=<crt>` - path to tls certificate chain file